zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 Sam says, “Why don’t you brown bag it?”
 “To brown b ag” (bag) means to prepare your own lunch at home and bring it with yo u.
 Traditionally, at least when I was growing up, if you were going to bring your l unch to school or to your job, you would put it in a small paper bag that was brow n in color.
 Why brown?
 I don’t know.
 That’s just what was popular.

-We now have a verb “to brown bag,” which means to b ring your own lunch from home.
+We now have a verb “to brown bag,” which means to bring your own lunch from home.
 When I was in school growing up, we had to br ing our lunch every day to school.
 The school did not serve lunch.
 You couldn’ t buy lunch at school.
 They didn’t give you anything to eat, and since you were  there from eight o’clock in the morning until three or four o’clock in the afternoo n, you had to bring your own food to eat.
 I had to “brown bag it” every day that  I went to school.
 I had to bring my own lunch.

 Sam asks why Leticia doesn’t bring her own lunch.
 H e says, “Even if it’s something premade, you won’t have to rely on instan t food.”
 “Premade” (premade) means that it has already been prepared, usually before you buy it.
 So, you can buy, say, a salad in the store.
 We migh t say the salad is “premade.”
 It’s made for you.
 You don’t have to do anything.
-Y ou just have to open up the package and eat it.
+You just have to open up the package and eat it.
 This way, Sam says, “you won’t have to rely on instant (instant) food.”

 “Instant food” is food that is prepared very quickl y, with very little time.
 A microwave burrito would be an example of instant fo od, I guess.
 There are also many kinds of soup that you can buy.
 You just have to add hot water to this little cup and you get a cup of soup.
 That would be “insta nt soup.”
 It is made almost instantly, very quickly.
 Leticia says, “Who has tim e to prepare a lunch?
 This burrito is actually more than I eat on most days.”
 “Normally,” she says, “I munch on candy bars or bags of chips and forgo lunch alto gether.”